gusmith/ultimate-react-course/Notes.md

 By default, no memo.

 Memo only useful for heavy component (slow re-rendering), re-render often and does with the same props.

+Objects and functions can also be memoized to avoid re-rendering of a component having props:

+- `useMemo` to memoize objects
+- `useCallback` to memoize functions

+A bit like `useEffect`, they have a set of dependencies which invalidates the cache if changed.

+3 use cases:

+- memoizing props to prevent wasted renders
+- memoizeing values to avoid expensive re-calculations on every renders
+- memoizing values that are used in dependency array of another hook

+DO NOT OVERUSE!!!